 Read on for seven tips for finding the best wedding shoes.

 1. Think Statement Shoes for Short Wedding Dresses

-When it comes to wedding shoes for a tea-length wedding dress, you can go all out with your shoes because they're really going to be seen!
-"Short or tea-length gowns are a great opportunity to show off your individual shoe style!" says Gegeckas.
+When it comes to a tea-length wedding dress, you can go all out with your wedding shoes because they're really going to be seen.
+"Short or tea-length gowns are a great opportunity to show off your individual shoe style." says Gegeckas.
 "If you're more daring, try a print or color.
-If your style is a little more retro, look for a pointy-toe pump or pair of kitten heels with coordinating accessories like short gloves or a fascinator."
+If your style is a little more retro, look for a pointy-toe pump or a pair of kitten heels with coordinating accessories like short gloves or a fascinator."